-Troubleshooting · Cloudflare Image Optimization docs
+Troubleshooting | Image Resizing · Cloudflare Image Optimization docs

 Caching and purging

-Changes to image dimensions or other resizing options should always take effect immediately — no purging necessary.
+Changes to image dimensions or other resizing options always take effect immediately — no purging necessary.

 Image requests consists of two parts: running Worker code, and image processing.
 The Worker code is always executed and uncached.
 Results of image processing are cached for one hour or longer if origin server’s